zadigg/Book-Store/README.md

 heroku login // this will coonect us to our heroku credential heroku create // created a new heroku app
 ```
+after you create the heroku app, you use the new created API url as an environment variable either on vercel or netlify with the name
+**REACT_APP_HEROKU_URI** : your_herokuapp_string

 we need to configure some environment varibale for the server side in this case we need to set the  **MONGO_URI**

 ```